judeclark19/coding-quiz/README.md

 * Correctly store player information on scoreboard

 ## Bugs
-If the duration of the game in minutes is >=1, the game over function will run when you complete the quiz and again when the timer finally runs out.
-This is because the timer keeps counting down after the game ends
+The timer interval will finish the iteration it is on when you complete the game, meaning your score will briefly appear as N before settling at N-1.

+I do not have the 'view scoreboard' function turned on as I could not get it to display properly.

 ## Answer Key
 <details>